 Additional problems that could hinder your progress include power outages or delays in stock arrivals.
 A quick response that limits the damage and allows you to focus on the recovery will make all the difference.

 6. Prevention Is The Best Form Of Protection

 The fact that some issues can’t be prevented should not stop you from taking care in business.
 Preventing an issue is always cheaper and less stressful than dealing with one.
 Adding CCTV cameras and upgrading your cybersecurity should be considered essential.
 However, internal dangers are far more common.

-Using the right safety features on construction sites or in factories will help reduce the risks.
+Using the right safety features on construction sites or in factories, enrolling employees in site safety training will help reduce the risks.
 Meanwhile, the use of non-disclosure agreements can save you from any dangers posed from ex employees.
 This should be supported by copyright protection.

 7. Consumers Seek Social Proof